galanonym/.vim/readme.md

     . - line where cursor is placed
     'm - line containing mark m
     $ - last line of file
-    % - entire file, shortcut for :1,$
+    % - entire file, shortcut for :1,$, no need for ,
     '< - start of visual selection
     '> - end of visual selection
     :.-3,.+3 - simple aritmethics works, current line +-3 lines